Developing and Maintaining Healthy Knees - Part 2

 Do What It Takes for Long-Term Health

 If you want to understand total body mobility on a higher level, I’d highly recommend the book, Becoming a Supple Leopard, by Dr. Kelly Starrett.
-It sounds a little touchy-feely, but this is by far the best book I’ve ever found that addresses how to achieve mobility throughout the body and avoid painful injuries that generally occur due to the lack of mobility.
+It sounds a little touchy-feely, but this is by far the best book I’ve ever found that addresses how to achieve mobility throughout the body, keep your healthy knees, and avoid painful injuries that generally occur due to the lack of mobility.
 It’s super easy to follow, with great pictures illustrating every stretch.

 In closing, just an admonition for those of you with chronic anything: Do your own research that addresses your personal physical challenges!
 The information you need might be just a click away.
 I know one thing; you’re the one that feels the pain, so you have to fight your way out of it.
 Search the internet, go to YouTube, ask questions, and keep digging!
-If you choose not to, I can only assume that the pain of change is still greater than the pain of staying the same.
-Hunt Long, Hunt Strong ~ Coach P.
+If you choose not to, I can only assume that the pain of change is still greater than the thought of losing your healthy knees.
+Hunt Long, Hunt Strong